Ptero-Community-Docs/eggdocs/docs/egg-basics/nests-page.md

 To create an Egg, open an existing Nest.
 Then click the **"New Egg"** button at the bottom of the page.

-For more info check out the [Making your first Egg](../tutorials/first-egg.md) Tutorial.